geovanniRocha/geovanniRocha.github.io/README.md

+#Fork from Fantasy Map Generator
+This is a fork and modification from fantasy map generator by Azgaar's, added the quests menu and random events generator.

 # Fantasy Map Generator

-Azgaar's _Fantasy Map Generator_.
+A, added the quests menu and random events generator. zgaar's _Fantasy Map Generator_.
 Online tool generating interactive and highly customizable svg maps based on voronoi diagram.

 Project is under development, check out the current version [here](https://azgaar.github.io/Fantasy-Map-Generator).
 You can also try an Electron desktop application - download [an archive](https://github.com/Azgaar/Fantasy-Map-Generator/releases) for your architecture, unzip and run the _Azgaar's Fantasy Map Generator.exe_.